greenfork/greensky/posts/2020-05-10-how-to-write-a-blog,-part+2.md

 Aaaaaand... it's fun!
 Beautiful.

 The main parts are here but we still need some glue to make it all work together.
+And we might want to add a couple of additional features as well.
-This is a good topic for a next part.
+This is a good topic for the next part.
 See you!